merlynjocol/DigitalTechnologies-in-FoodSystems_DataAnalysis/README.md

 # DataRuralHub
-Online ool to help decision making in the digital trasnformation of the Food Systems towards sustainabilty and fairness
+Explore Data-Driven Agri-Food Solutions with interactive Dashboards to help decision making in the digital trasnformation of the Food Systems towards sustainability and fairness
 ### **Author:** [Merlyn J. Hurtado](https://github.com/merlynjocol)

 # Description